sta/websocket-sharp/README.md

 ws.Log.Level = LogLevel.DEBUG;
 ```

-This means a log with less than `LogLevel.DEBUG` isn't outputted.
+This means a log with less than `LogLevel.DEBUG` cannot be outputted.

 And if you would like to output a log, you should use any of the output methods.
 The following outputs a log with `LogLevel.DEBUG`.